Ivy-Apps/ivy-wallet/docs/Architecture.md

 ![modularization-strategy](../assets/modularization.svg)

-Our modularization strategy is simple:
+**Simple, our modularization path is:**

-- We have a few shared `:ivy-*` modules.
+- Shared `:ivy-*` modules, a few we possess.
-- Use the above modules to access the shared code in your screens.
+- With these modules, shared wisdom in your screens you access.
-- Each screen is in a separate `:screen-home`, `:screen-something` module.
+- Distinct, each screen/feature stands, like `:screen-home`, `:feature-something` they are.

-> Simplification: We have a few modules that are an exception to this strategy (for example widgets like `:widget-balance` and other shared modules) but the above strategy holds true in most cases.
+> Know this, young coder: Exceptions, a few modules have (widgets such as `:widget-balance`, for instance).
+Yet, the truth in the above strategy, mostly it remains.

 ### Creating a new module

-To create a new module just run:
+To Birth a New Module...
+Invoke this chant in your terminal, you must:
 ```
 ./scripts/create_module.sh screen-something
 ```

-> If you're creating a new screen you'll need to add its input params (definition) to `Screens.kt` (:ivy-navigation) and wire its implementation in `IvyNavGraph.kt` (:app).
+> If crafting a screen, you must also inscribe its essence in `Screens.kt` (:ivy-navigation) and weave its spirit in `IvyNavGraph.kt` (:app).

 ### Modularization gotchas

 - Screens (`:screen-something`) **cannot** depend on other screens.
 They can only depend on `:ivy-*` shared code modules.
-- If you need to re-use code between screens, you need to move it to a shared code module like `:ivy-domain` or `ivy-domain-ui`.
+- If you need to re-use code between screens, you need to move it to a shared code module like `:ivy-domain` or `ivy-common-ui`.
 - The `:ivy-navigation` does **not** contain screen's implementation but only the screen's definition.
 A screen definition is a `data class` / `data object` class that models the screen's startup params.
 This way different screens can start other screen without knowing about their implementation.
 - Only `:app` knows about the implementation of all screens.
 It maps each `Screen` definition from `:ivy-navigation` to the actual implementation in `IvyNavGraph.kt` (in `:app`).